 Our business is sensitive to adverse conditions affecting automobile dealers, manufacturers, their suppliers and the market for automobiles in the United States.
-For example, beginning in 2020 with disruptions caused by the coronavirus pandemic, the automotive industry experienced, and may continue to experience, a decline in inventory supply.
-Despite improvements in inventory levels beginning in the latter half of 2022 and continuing throughout 2023, industry-wide levels have not reached pre-pandemic levels and certain manufacturers have experienced slower recoveries in inventory levels than others, as such, we cannot guarantee that inventory supply will return to historic levels.
-These recent low inventory levels are attributable to a number of factors, including supply chain disruptions and shortages of critical parts, such as automotive semiconductor chips, fewer trade-ins from diminished vehicle sales, lease extensions on vehicles that would otherwise have been returned to dealerships, the closure of or restrictions on the operations of wholesale auctions limiting dealers' ability to source stock and replenish inventory and increases in the costs that dealers incur when purchasing inventory as a result of macroeconomic factors such as rising interest rates and inflation.
+For example, starting in 2020, the automotive industry experienced a decline in inventory supply due to disruptions related to the coronavirus pandemic that resulted in shortages of critical parts, such as automotive semiconductor chips.
+Despite improvements in inventory levels beginning in the latter half of 2022 that led to inventory supply in the fourth quarter of 2024 at the highest levels since June 2020, industry-wide levels still have not reached pre-pandemic levels and certain manufacturers have experienced slower recoveries in inventory levels than others.
+We cannot guarantee that inventory supply will ever fully return to historic levels.
+Furthermore, the imposition of tariffs by the United States government could result in lower imports of automobiles or shortages of critical parts, causing additional pressure on the supply chain and lower inventory levels.
 The limited supply of inventory also led to an increase in wholesale auction prices and the prices that dealers charge consumers for automobiles.

-The reduced inventory and increased prices have had, and may continue to have, several negative effects on our business, including, but not limited to: a reduction in dealers' willingness to participate in our network, at our standard rates or at all, and corresponding pressure on our dealer count and revenue; an increase in competition for dealers' marketing spending and a limitation on the effectiveness of our advertising; a reduction in automobile manufacturers' incentive spending and willingness to partner with us on incentives; an adverse effect on consumer satisfaction with the experience we provide due to unusually high vehicle sale prices; and an adverse impact on the amount of inventory available on our sites, which could contribute to a decline in the number of consumer visits to our sites and the number of connections between consumers and dealers through our platform and disrupt our search-engine optimization efforts.
-We cannot predict when, if ever, these automobile inventory-related issues will be fully resolved, and until they are, they are likely to continue to adversely impact our business, results of operations and prospects.
+The reduced inventory and increased prices have had several negative effects on our business, which may persist even as inventory shortages subside.
+These effects include, but are not limited to: a reduction in dealers' willingness to participate in our network and corresponding pressure on our dealer count and revenue; an increase in competition for dealers' marketing spending; a reduction in automobile manufacturers' incentive spending and willingness to partner with us on incentives; an adverse effect on consumer satisfaction with our services due to high vehicle prices; and an adverse impact on the amount of inventory available on our sites, all of which negatively impact our business.
+We cannot predict when, if ever, the impacts from these automobile inventory-related issues will fully subside.
+Unless our business is able to recover from the ensuing adverse effects, there will likely be continued adverse impacts on our business, results of operations and prospects.